Arithmetic and Logarithmic Mean Temperature Difference

 = 60 oC

-Logarithmic Mean Temperature Difference can be calculated like
+Logarithmic Mean Temperature Difference can be calculated as

 Example - Arithmetic and Logarithmic Mean Temperature, Steam Heating Water

-Note! that team will condensate at a constant temperature.
+Note! that steam condenses at a constant temperature.
 The temperature on the heat exchangers surface on the steam side is constant and determined by the steam pressure.

 Arithmetic Mean Temperature Difference can be calculated like